kaavyalakshmanan/tele-vet/README.md

 ## Who is this for?

 Tele-Vet is a tele-health web app designed to connect vets with their furry patients.
-There are two use cases:
-(1) Pet owners who want to meet their vet virtually.
-(2) Vets who want to meet their patient or take on new patients virtually.
+A user can view vet profile pages by location, upload relevant documents (images, text files, etc), and video conference with a vet.

 ## What will our app do?

 It will connect vets and pet owners virtually with video conferencing and messaging.
-Users can sign in as either pet owner or vet.
 Pet owners can:
 - Undergo a pre-screening using a chatbot to indicate the level of urgency and preliminary info
 - Search for vets by location